factorhouse/slipway/README.md

 [io.operatr/slipway-jetty9 "1.1.0"]
 ```

-### Running a server
+### Quick Start

-Slipway works like all other Ring adapters:
+Slipway starts with a ring-handler and configuration map.

 ```clojure
 (require '[slipway :as slipway])